MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/medicine/side-effects.md

 Yarrow may interfere with blood clotting, meaning it possesses properties that can affect the coagulation process within the body.
 This interference occurs due to constituents present in Yarrow, particularly sesquiterpene lactones and coumarins.
 Sesquiterpene lactones can inhibit platelet aggregation and interfere with certain clotting factors, while coumarins possess anticoagulant properties, both contributing to the potential disruption of blood clotting mechanisms.

-yarrow's ability to interfere with blood clotting can aggravate many health conditions, like the ones shown in the illustration below.
+Yarrow's ability to interfere with blood clotting can aggravate many health conditions, like the ones shown in the illustration below.

 ![Yarrow May Interfere With Blood Clotting](/images/achillea-millefolium-medicine-side-effects-may-interfere-with-blood-clotting.jpg "Yarrow May Interfere With Blood Clotting")